 Selling alcohol through the Uber Eats app is currently available in the following locations.
 All following locations are live for restaurants, liquor stores, and convenience/grocery merchants, unless otherwise stated:

-New Jersey (liquor stores with their own delivery staff only)
+- New Jersey (liquor stores with their own delivery staff only)

-New York (liquor stores only)
+- New York (restaurants and liquor stores only)

 We are continuing to expand our coverage, so check back here for the latest locations.